tofulupo/apple-dns-profile-creator/README.md

 DNS_TOOL_TLS_CERT=/path/cert.pem DNS_TOOL_TLS_KEY=/path/key.pem deno task dev
 ```

+> [!NOTE]
-Setting only one is an error rather than a silent fallback to HTTP.
+> Setting only one is an error rather than a silent fallback to HTTP.
 For a real
-deployment, terminating TLS at a reverse proxy
+> deployment, terminating TLS at a reverse proxy

 ## Configuration